ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 {{interaction-finish}}.

 All interaction finish methods MUST require presentation of an interaction reference for continuing this grant request.
-This means that the the interaction reference MUST be returned by the AS and MUST be presented by the client as described in
+This means that the interaction reference MUST be returned by the AS and MUST be presented by the client as described in
 {{continue-after-interaction}}.
 The means by which the interaction reference is returned to the client instance is specific to the interaction finish method.